knrdl/knrdl.github.io/content/posts/glusterfs-setup.md

 GlusterFs is a distributed storage layer based on the [rsync algorithm](https://www.andrew.cmu.edu/course/15-749/READINGS/required/cas/tridgell96.pdf)

+For best performance the traffic between nodes stays unencrypted.
+Such a glusterfs should only be operated in a dedicated, trustworthy network.

 # Setup

 The following setup will create a storage cluster on 3 nodes (node1, node2, node3) as NAS RAID1 (mirroring)